-This committee held two meetings during 2020 and acted by unanimous written consent one time.
-Brian L. Matthews, Ralph C. Derrickson, and James R. Kackley currently serve on the Nominating & Governance Committee.
+This committee held one meeting during 2021 and did not act by unanimous written consent during 2021.
+Brian L. Matthews and Ralph C. Derrickson served on the Nominating & Governance Committee in 2021.
 Mr. Matthews serves as Chairman of the Nominating & Governance Committee.
-Mr. Derrickson served as Chairman of this Committee until February 2020, when Mr. Matthews became Chairman.
-For 2020 and 2021, the Board affirmatively determined that each of Messrs.
-Derrickson, Kackley and Matthews qualifies as an independent director as defined by Nasdaq listing standards.
-Following the Meeting, Messrs.
-Matthews and Derrickson will serve on this Committee.
+For 2021 and 2022, the Board affirmatively determined that each of Messrs.
+Derrickson and Matthews qualified as an independent director as defined by Nasdaq listing standards.